About Us

 In 2010, Ricky Surie and Jesse George-Nichol visited an orphanage in India, expecting to volunteer for a week and go home.
 They stayed connected for life.

-Ricky and Jesse watched girls who had once been abandoned graduate into engineers.
+They watched girls who had been abandoned graduate into engineers.
 Boys who had lost everything grow into mentors.
-And they asked themselves a straightforward question: What would it take to help more children get here?
+And they came home with a question they couldn’t shake: What would it take to bring this to more children?

-When they returned to the United States, they got to work.
-In 2010, they established Udayan Care USA — not to replicate what Udayan Care India had spent sixteen years perfecting, but to resource it.
-To connect American donors to one of India’s most rigorous, results-driven nonprofits.
+Back in the United States, they got to work.
+Udayan Care USA was founded as the official American partner of Udayan Care India, not to replicate what the organization had spent sixteen years building, but to fuel it.
+To connect American donors to one of India’s most rigorous, decorated nonprofits: a recipient of the National Award for Child Welfare from the President of India, with GuideStar India Platinum accreditation and GreatNonprofits Top-Rated status.

-• Udayan Shalini Fellowship — a mentorship and scholarship program turning underprivileged girls into college graduates and community leaders
+• Udayan Shalini Fellowship — a scholarship and mentorship program turning young women from low-income families into college graduates and community leaders

 How We Operate